A Small Press With Big Ideas

 The latest novel from Joanna Biggar.
 Set in the era of Woodstock and Watergate, Melanie's Song centers on a young woman’s mysterious disappearance, and on her friend's determined search for her.

-Other Voices, Other Lives: A Grace Cavalieri Collection is a selection of poems, plays, and interviews drawn from over forty years of work by one of America’s most beloved and influential women of letters.
-The author of 23 books of poetry and 26 produced plays, and the founder of the legendary radio interview program, The […]
+Other Voices, Other Lives: A Grace Cavalieri Collection is a selection of poems, plays, and interviews drawn from over forty years of work by one of America’s most beloved and […]

-Rose Solari’s second full-length collection of poems is made up of two different yet intertwining strands.
-In one, Solari explores a variety of myths, climbing beneath the skin of classical heroes and villains to offer contemporary perspectives on these characters and their tales.
-The other strand consists of poems of celebration and farewell, written for […]
+Rose Solari’s second full-length collection of poems is made up of two compellingly different yet intertwining strands.
+In one, Solari explores a variety of myths, climbing beneath the skin of […]

 A shimmering girl who disappears in daylight.
 A boy who goes to war and comes back forever broken.
 New landscapes in which old ghosts appear, telling their stories.
 Such are the people, places, and images that fill Rose Solari’s third collection of poetry, The Last Girl.